FeijiangHan/tire-match/README.md

 ### Design

 After completing the task, the product came up with new ideas the next day, saying that a certain data source would be connected in the future, and the messages would be delivered as a data stream rather than a file.
-It also required real-time statistics on the messages, which overturned my idea of writing data to a file and then performing statistics.
+It also required real-time statistics on the messages, overturning my idea of writing data to a file and then performing statistics.
 To make the solution extensible, the statistical object was no longer a whole, but needed to consider taking n single messages for matching.

 At this point, I had no choice but to use the most traditional tool - `regex`.
 Implementing regex is not difficult, and regex matching functions are well encapsulated in each language.
 The focus is on pattern construction.